tnoff/discord-bot/README.md

 # Discord Bot

-Bot for discord servers.
-Includes functions for playing music in voice chats, music playlists, twitter, and a markov chat bot.
+Python bot for discord servers.
+Handles basic configurations, database sessions, and supports plugins.

+For some example plugins including youtube music in voice chat, twitter, and markov chat, see [some example plugins here](For example plugins see: [https://github.com/tnoff/discord-bot-plugins]
+)

 ## Setup